 Every Thanksgiving table needs a centerpiece.
-Maybe somebody brings some flowers from the local flower shop, maybe you have little ceramic Pilgrim scene that has been passed down through the family for generations, maybe the kids made a turkey out of play dough and popsicle sticks or maybe you just pile up the table with food and there’s no room for anything else.
+Maybe somebody brings some flowers from the local flower shop, maybe the kids made a turkey out of play dough and popsicle sticks or maybe you just pile up the table with food and there’s no room for anything else.

 You can get the whole family in on the project beforehand and then make it the perfect after-dinner conversation starter while you wait for dessert.
 Let each family member unroll a flower and discuss.
 It’s sure to put a positive spin on your holiday and keep those family dramas at bay.

 What you will need for this craft:

 1. Card stock

 4. Floral wire

 A word about the supplies: